From BR Bullpen

 Faber's unavailability may have indirectly contributed to the Black Sox Scandal.
 Without Faber, White Sox manager Kid Gleason had little choice but to leave conspirators Eddie Cicotte and Lefty Williams in his starting rotation even after he suspected them of throwing games.
 Had Faber been healthy, Gleason could have shifted to a rotation of Faber, rookie Dickie Kerr, and one of the conspirators (or even a two-man rotation of Faber and Kerr) as a way of minimizing the Black Sox's ability to throw games.

 Faber bounced back from his 1919 troubles and generally difficult circumstances to put up some of his best seasons.
 His key pitch, the spitball, was banned starting in 1920, but Faber was one of 17 pitchers who were allowed to continue to throw the wet pitch.
 His spitball was as much a decoy as a real pitch, as he would often pretend to throw it while resorting to other pitches, keeping opposing hitters guessing as to when the spitball was coming; he used to chew tobacco on the mound to help him with the pitch, never using the stuff on other occasions (he was a dedicated cigarette smoker, however).
 The Black Sox conspirators were outed and banned from the game late in the 1920 season, leaving the team greatly weakened.
 And offensive levels soared as the Deadball Era ended and the Babe Ruth era began.
 Despite these trying conditions, Faber put up his best seasons, putting up 20 win, 300 inning seasons in 1920, 1921, and 1922.
 Although he never reached those heights again, Faber remained a productive, valuable pitcher well into his 40s, finally retiring after the 1933 season.
-After his playing career ended, he spent several years as a Chicago White Sox coach from 1946 to 1948.
+After his playing career ended, he spent 1946 and 1948 as a Chicago White Sox coach.

 His first Baseball Card appearance was in the 1915 M101-5 Sporting News set.